clarkgrubb/data-tools/doc/TOUR.md

 The theme of the *data tools* repo is working with data at the command line.
 They provide an alternative to importing data into a relational database where it can be manipulated with SQL.
 It is an interesting and sometimes useful fact that `awk`, `sort`, and `join` can be used to implement relational algebra.
 Still, implementing data workflows at the command line can be frustrated by gaps in the traditional tool set.
 The *data tools* repo fills some of those gaps.

 Command line tools are composable when the output of one command can be the input of another.
 The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by a shell pipe.
 Use of pipes is *tacit programming*: it relieves the programmer of the need to name a file.
 Furthermore the byte stream is private to the commands on either side of the pipe.
 Only tools which read from standard input or write to standard output can participate in a pipeline.
+This is an application of the [principle of least knowledge](http://en.wikipedia.org/wiki/Law_of_Demeter).

 Tools in a pipeline must agree on the *format* of the data in the byte stream.
 To promote interoperability, the *data tools*  favor: